Ambika1103/Netflix-SQL-Project-/README.md

 Here are a few highlights from the analysis:

-Count of Movies vs. TV Shows
+1.Count of Movies vs. TV Shows

-Top 10 countries with the most content
+2.Top 10 countries with the most content

-Most common genres on Netflix
+3.Most common genres on Netflix

-Year-wise trend of new content added
+4.Year-wise trend of new content added

-Filtering content by director or cast
+5.Filtering content by director or cast

-Duration analysis for movies and TV shows
+6.Duration analysis for movies and TV shows